-(EUR thousand) 2017 2016 Index
+(EUR thousand) 2018 2017 Index

-Fire and other damage to property insurance and proportional reinsurance 36,373 40,479 89.9
+Fire and other damage to property insurance and proportional reinsurance 47,366 36,373 130.2

-Motor vehicle liability insurance and proportional reinsurance 31,401 31,146 100.8
+Motor vehicle liability insurance and proportional reinsurance 33,794 31,401 107.6

-Other motor insurance and proportional reinsurance 23,071 24,371 94.7
+Other motor insurance and proportional reinsurance 26,740 23,071 115.9

-Life insurance 16,329 21,645 75.4
+Life insurance 17,168 16,329 105.1

-Other lines of business 45,844 38,190 120.0
+Other lines of business 46,052 45,844 100.5

-Total 153,018 155,831 98.2
+Total 171,120 153,018 111.8

-Net operating expenses dropped by 1.8% in 2017.
-In absolute terms, the largest drop was in expenses relating to life insurance, fire and other damage to property insurance, and proportional reinsurance (gross premiums also declined).
-The largest increase was in expenses relating to proportional general liability reinsurance.
-The gross premiums written relating to this line of business grew by 10.2%.
-The 2017 split of net operating expenses by line of business did not change significantly compared to 2016.
-In the following, we set out the movements in operating expenses by operating segment as analysed by the Group.
-Commentaries include all elements used in the calculation of net operating expenses (acquisition costs, change in deferred acquisition costs, other operating expenses).
-Commercial life insurance business includes the company Sava pokojninska, which, however, is not included in the above table.
+Net operating expenses rose by 11.8% in 2018.
+In absolute terms, the largest increase was in expenses for fire insurance and proportional reinsurance, and fire and other damage to property insurance and proportional reinsurance (gross premiums also increased).
+The 2018 split of net operating expenses by line of business did not change significantly compared to 2017.
+Below we set out the movements in operating expenses by operating segment as analysed by the Group.
+The commentary covers all elements used in the calculation of net operating expenses (acquisition costs, change in deferred acquisition costs, other operating expenses).

-The acquisition costs relating to the reinsurance segment dropped, despite a growth in gross premiums written.
-Acquisition costs accounted for 22.0% of gross premiums written in 2017, an improvement of 1.6 percentage points over 2016.
-Deferred acquisition costs increased in 2017 in line with the growth in gross premiums written and unearned premiums, which is why their change results in lower operating expenses.
-In 2016, deferred acquisition costs declined in line with the decline in gross premiums written and unearned premiums.
-The growth in other operating expenses was driven by higher personnel costs and by amortisation due to higher software costs.
+Acquisition costs relating to the reinsurance segment were up despite lower gross premiums written.
+Acquisition costs accounted for 23.8% of gross premiums written in 2018, an improvement of 1.8 percentage points over 2017.
+The rise in commission expenses reflects the Company's shift towards more profitable business, which involves higher commission payments, in particular under soft market conditions.
+More profitable underwriting in combination with higher commission rates is reflected in the improved combined ratio.
+In 2018, deferred acquisition costs dropped in line with the decline in gross premiums written and lower unearned premiums, while in 2017 they rose as the result of growth in premiums and unearned premiums.
+Growth in other operating expenses was driven by higher labour costs, legal services required to acquire new licenses to expand into new markets, and the cost of marketing activities.